leehin6969/Transit-Go/README.md

 * Minibus ETAs
 * Push notifications

-## Contributing
-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.